-At some point the shit will hit the fan.
+At some point, the shit will hit the fan.
 Guns will be drawn.
 Blood will be spilt.
-And someone will begin the age old practice of making holes in other human beings until one party lays gurgling in their own blood and other bodily fluids, twitching and dreaming of all the birthdays they'll never have.
+Someone will begin the age-old practice of making holes in other human beings until one party lays gurgling in their own blood and other bodily fluids, twitching and dreaming of all the birthdays they'll never have.

-In the combat system the action in the game world is broken down into 3-second increments of time called rounds.
+In the combat system, the action in the game world is broken down into 3-second increments of time called rounds.
 Every round, characters have the opportunity to declare actions, and later those actions are resolved.
 Actions declared in combat almost always require some number of action points (AP) to perform.
+At the beginning of each round, characters will gain a few AP, which over the course of the round can then be spent on actions or reactions.